jrsconfitto/jrsconfitto.github.io/about.md

 ![or jamie](/public/img/jamie.jpg)

-i'm currently attempting to be the nicest person on the internet... not sure how healthy that is though.
+i'm currently attempting to be the nicest person on the internet... for some reason i doubt i'll succeed.

 ## Find me around Rochester